Revival (comics): Adaptations

-Television

 In October 2012, Seeley and Norton said major networks had approached them about developing a Revival television series, and later mentioned NBC specifically.
 Around this same time, ABC Studios was involved in a bidding war for the rights to The Returned, an unpublished novel by Jason Mott that dealt with similar themes.
 ABC announced they were moving forward with The Returned in January 2013, although it was later retitled Resurrection.
 Although some fans suspected Seeley and Norton's idea had been stolen, Seeley said "these things just happen sometimes".
 He said the announcement was "unfortunate" because they had been working with talented people to adapt Revival, but the television developments would have limited Seeley and Norton's creative input.

 In September 2013, A&E bought the rights for an American remake of the French television series Les Revenants (The Returned), which is also about dead people coming back to life as they were before.
 Les Revenants, in turn, was inspired by a 2004 film of the same name directed by Robin Campillo and translated into English as They Came Back.
 When Seeley started working on Revival, a friend recommended he watch They Came Back to avoid similarities.
 Since The Returned is inspired by the film, he and Norton watched it and became fans of the show.

-Film

 At the April 2017 Chicago Comic & Entertainment Expo, a film adaptation was announced.
 It will be co-written by Seeley and Sarah Fischer, directed by Luke Boyce and produced by Shatterglass Films, an independent film company based in Champaign, Illinois.
 Larger production firms also expressed interest, but Seeley would have had less input into the film if it were made by them.
 Boyce said he had enjoyed Revival since its debut, and had been thinking about adapting it long before he met the creators.
 A two-minute proof of concept teaser was shown at the expo.

+Syfy gave a series order in March 2024 for a television adaptation of Revival with an intended 2025 release date.
+Shooting had begun by September 2024 in New Brunswick, Canada.